 Where do I install the code?

-The Maze tracking code must be installed for each page that your testers will visit.
+You must install the Maze tracking code in each page that your testers will visit.

 We recommend installing it immediately after the website’s opening